makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

-This is an air traffic control app that let planes land to the airport or take off depending on the weather conditions.
-It's initially designed for the airports with capacity of 12 planes, but this can be changed on initialisation.
+This is an air traffic control app that instructs planes to land in the airport or to take off depending on weather conditions.
+It's initially designed for the airports with capacity of 12 planes, but this can be changed upon initialisation.

 ## Features
-* The planes can land or take off if the weather is not stormy
+* Planes can land or take off if weather is not stormy.
-* The planes won't be able to land if the airport is full
+* Planes won't be able to land if the airport is full.
-* A plane is contained at the airport when it's landed
+* A plane is contained at the airport when it's landed.
-* A plane can no longer be found at the airport after it took off
+* A plane can no longer be found at the airport after it took off.
 * Implemented edge cases: a plane can't land when it's already landed, it also can't take off again when it's already in flight.
-It's also impossible let plane take off if the airport is empty.
+It's also impossible to instruct plane to take off if the airport is empty.

 ## Feature test: Landing and taking off multiple planes